 The Robert Wood Johnson Foundation is a nonpartisan philanthropic and research organization that works to improve the nation's health.

-Even though the companies that made the commitment represent most of the nation's most well-known food companies, they sold only a little more than a third of all packaged foods and beverages at the beginning of the study.
+Even though the companies that made the commitment represent most of the nation's most well-known food companies, they sold only around a third of all packaged foods and beverages at the beginning of the study.
 Missing are many off-label brands sold under the names of retailers, and it's unknown whether those products have changed.

 It is also unclear how the reduction in calories translates into consumers' diets.
 When the companies made the pledge in 2010, they said one way they would try and reduce calories would be to change portion sizes in an attempt to persuade consumers to eat less.
 The companies also said that they would develop new lower-calorie options and change existing products so they have fewer calories.